vsex7/OCR-Translator/docs/developer-guide.md

 ### API Usage Statistics and Monitoring System

-The application includes a comprehensive API usage monitoring system for tracking costs and performance across all translation providers, with particular focus on Gemini API cost management.
+The application includes a comprehensive API usage monitoring system for tracking costs and performance across all translation and OCR providers, with particular focus on Gemini and OpenAI API cost management.

 #### Statistics Handler (`handlers/statistics_handler.py`)
 The StatisticsHandler provides real-time monitoring and analysis of API usage:

 **Core Features:**
 - **Real-time monitoring** of Gemini OCR and Translation API usage
+- **OpenAI OCR and Translation monitoring** (added with new OCR providers)
 - **Cost calculation** with proper currency formatting for different locales
 - **Export functionality** for statistics in CSV and TXT formats
 - **Clipboard integration** for easy data sharing